 The positive impact of immigration, integration, the economy, the political situation. - Theme 4, covered in Year 13:

-French: The Occupation and Resistance German: The reunification of Germany
+French: The Occupation and Resistance German: The reunification of Germany contemporary and more classical titles.
+Teachers choose which works will be studied from the prescribed lists.

 Spanish: The Franco dictatorship and the transition to democracy